-Deana Around Him, DrPH, ScM, is a senior research scientist at Child Trends who aims to improve the well-being of American Indian and Alaska Native (AIAN) children and families.
+Deana Around Him, DrPH, ScM, is a research scholar at Child Trends who aims to improve the well-being of American Indian and Alaska Native (AIAN) children and families.
 Her lived experience as a citizen of the Cherokee Nation, and as a mother and relative, inform a research and evaluation career that respects Tribal sovereignty, builds on cultural strengths, and informs the policies and programs encountered by AIAN families.

 Dr. Around Him often applies community-engaged and participatory approaches in her research.
 She is currently exploring American Indian youth perspectives of school climate, evaluating a culturally based parent training curriculum, and examining how home visiting has supported equitable outcomes for families during the COVID-19 pandemic.